nlau77/schwarts-lab/README.md

 ## Overview

-Scwartz Lab is a informational website developed for Lab PI Martin Scwartz, who is a professor of Biomedical Engineering and Cell Biology at Yale.
+Scwartz Lab is a informational website developed for Lab PI Martin Schwartz, who is a professor of Biomedical Engineering and Cell Biology at Yale.

 ## Technologies